-B. Measure T and Measure U - Financial Audit
+• Measure T and Measure U - Financial Audit

-Note: Wilkinson, Hadley, King & Co., LLP, an independent auditing firm, performed an audit of all the District's financial expenses including Measure T and Measure U expenses.
-The latest Audit Report for 2020-21 is dated June 30, 2021 and was presented to the Governing Board at its April 13, 2023 regular Board Meeting (A copy of the audit reports were provided to the Committee at that time and again on June 15, 2023).
+Note: Wilkinson, Hadley, King & Co., LLP, an independent auditing firm, performed an audit of all the District's financial expenses, including Measure T and Measure U expenses.
+The latest Audit Report for 2021-22 is dated June 30, 2022, and was presented to the Governing Board at its June 22, 2023, regular Board Meeting (A copy of the audit reports was provided to the Committee at that time and again on June 15, 2023).